CCI-MOC/hil/docs/rest_api.md

 # How to read

-Each possible API call had a entry below containing:
+Each possible API call has an entry below containing:

 * an HTTP method and URL path, including possible `<parameters>` in the path to be treated as arguments.